tendermint/tendermint/spec/p2p/v0.34/addressbook.md

 In both cases, the address dialed or accepted is also added to the address book as a local address, via the `AddOurAddress` method.

+The same logic is also internally used by the address book for removing addresses of a peer that is [marked as a bad peer](#bad-peers).

 The entry registered with the peer ID of the address in the `addrLookup` table, which is the last address added with that ID, is removed from all buckets where it is stored and from the `addrLookup` table.